TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-queryingworkspace-queryslowortimeout.md

 Most common query optimization tips:

-* Don’t use “contains”, use “has” instead – “has” is much more efficient than “contains” on large data sets.
+* Don’t use 'contains', use 'has' instead – 'has' is much more efficient than 'contains' on large data sets.

 * Consider running the query on shorter time range - The time range of the query has the most substantial influence on the query performance.
 When less time is scanned, less data is processed.